 Thousands of successful VAs all over the world are living proof this is possible.

-The owner of your company is just a regular person (although they may actually have horns under their hair).
-They can’t do everything themselves so they allocate different jobs to different people in different departments.
+The owner of your company is just a regular person (although they may actually have horns under their hair), and because they can’t do everything themselves, they allocate different jobs to different people in different departments.

-Depending on the size of your company they may also outsource tasks to contractors such as web designers, marketing agencies and accountancy firms.
+Depending on the size of their company they may also outsource tasks to contractors such as web designers, marketing agencies, and accountancy firms.

 Well you may be surprised to hear that owners of smaller businesses will also pay you to do the same things your company does…

 Except you get to work when you like and keep all the money!

 More than one of the students on my DIY VA course has said to me: